Data Discipline: Managing Engineering Data from AI-powered Design

 The Digital Approach to Industrial Machinery Design

-Chad Jackson, CEO of Lifecycle Insights, describes the digital approach to industrial machinery design and explains strategies how companies creating equipment that increases cycle speed and improves yields in this technical report.
+Chad Jackson, CEO of Lifecycle Insights, describes the digital approach to industrial machinery design and explains strategies leveraging Simulation, Data Science and High-Performance Computing.
+He shows how companies creating equipment that increases cycle speed and improves yields in this technical report.

 The Culmination of 30 Years' Investment in Productivity Tools